Updated: Mar 3

 From there, the rest of the day was spent battling traffic from Ohio, through Indiana, through Illinois and up to the Iowa border.
 I had originally planned to see the Field of Dreams movie sight in Dyersville but was unable to do so on that day.
 No worries though, as I will reside in a hotel in neighboring Peosta for the night.
 The Field of Dreams can wait for tomorrow.

-Even though the day was mostly boring, it did bring some significant time for reflection and sight seeing.
+Even though the day was mostly boring, it did bring some significant time for reflection and sightseeing.
 While passing through Rockford, Illinois, I noticed that the sun and the clouds were dancing with each other.
 As a result, the sun was shining in gorgeous patterns.
-The sight caused me to reflect on my own feelings about the journey taht had just been completed.
+The sight caused me to reflect on my own feelings about the journey that had just been completed.

 After I visited that site, I headed off for Omaha, Nebraska, home of the College Baseball World Series.
 And with that, my major sightseeing excursions came to a close.
 After Omaha came nine hours of reflection on my drive to my motel in Laramie, Wyoming.
 As I crossed the hundreds of farms on the highway, I became in awe of the backbone of America, the farming community.